 Newport Green Park | 700 Washington Boulevard

-Maybe one of the most popular summer spots, Newport Green has a lot to offer.
+Newport Green has a lot of amenities to offer.
 This park has multiple play areas for various ages, two sets of swings for infants and older kids, shaded picnic tables, a carousel, a splash pad with a safety surface in the playground area, and a sandy beach with stationary umbrellas and movable Adirondack chairs.
 If all of that wasn’t enough, park-goers can also enjoy in-ground sprinklers between the gated play area and grassy lawn.